 Then, send it to your recipient with the message.
 For example,

-To succeed on the platform, you need to impress with your profile, add value with regular updates and keep your connections coming back for more.
+To succeed on the platform, you must impress with your profile, add value with regular updates and keep your connections returning for more.
 But how?
 LinkedIn is not like other social networks.
 You can’t just post random stuff or send canned messages to strangers and expect them to take you seriously.

-Instead, focus on adding value with useful resources, video tutorials, product manuals, webinars, and website content.
+Instead, add value with useful resources, video tutorials, product manuals, webinars, and website content.

 How Can Outreachly Help You Increase the Reply Rates to Your LinkedIn Connection Messages

 LinkedIn is a great platform for businesses to reach new customers and generate leads.
-However, there are a number of risks involved with using the platform in your lead generation strategy.
+However, several risks are involved with using the platform in your lead generation strategy.

-- Time risk – The faster you can get potential customers to take action, the sooner you realize your company goals.
-This is why salespeople are urged to spend at least 30-40% of their week on finding new customers.
-Despite these efforts, there’s no guarantee that the time you spend on your LinkedIn lead generation messages will pay off.
+- Time risk – The faster you get potential customers to act, the sooner you realize your company goals.
+This is why salespeople are urged to spend at least 30-40% of their week finding new customers.
+Despite these efforts, the time you spend on your LinkedIn lead-generation messages is not guaranteed to pay off.

-- Performance risk – This is a measure of the likelihood of a strategy failing to meet its objectives.
+- Performance risk measures the likelihood of a strategy failing to meet its objectives.
 For instance, even if you manage to schedule a meeting with your prospect through LinkedIn, only 2% of sales are made after that first meeting.

-- Investment risk – Investment risk can be defined as the possibility that you will not get back the amount that you invest.
-In some cases, investing time, money, and other resources will not be worth the risk if there’s no guaranteed success.
+- Investment risk – Investment risk can be defined as the possibility that you will not return the amount you invest.
+Sometimes, investing time, money, and other resources will not be worth the risk without guaranteed success.